dkackman/Theme-o-rama/src-lib/README.md

 ### Tailwind CSS Integration

-Theme-o-rama provides Tailwind CSS extensions that work seamlessly with the dynamic theming system.
+Theme-o-rama provides Tailwind CSS extensions that work with the dynamic theming system.
 To use them in your app:

 ```javascript
 // tailwind.config.js